ahuggel/SwissRailwayClock/docs/README.md

 The compiler [type checking] level is set to "Strict" and the program compiles with a single warning.

 [^2]: These are kept high-level; for the full picture, read them together with the code and the comments in the code.
-[^3]: How significant would any potential performance improvements be that might be achieved by using either of these concepts, in comparison with the energy required to update the pixels and light the device display?
+[^3]: Either of these concepts could be considered to try to be more energy efficient, even in high-power mode.
+It is difficult to tell how significant such potential performance improvements might be though, in comparison with the energy required to update the pixels and light the device display.

 ## Optimizations